rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 lxc profile assign web2 default,macvlan
 lxc profile assign proxyha default,macvlan
 ```

 Unfortunately, the default behavior of `macvlan` as implemented in the kernel, is inexplicably broken within an LXD container (see [this document](https://docs.rockylinux.org/guides/containers/lxd_server/#centos-macvlan)).
 This has been the case with the upstream provider since version 8 was released.
-To get around these issues, we will need to run `dhclient` on boot of each of the containers.
+To get around these issues, we will need to run `dhclient` on boot in each of the containers.

 Doing this is pretty simple when using DHCP.
 Just follow this for each container: